 There are two ways you can set up a schedule on your Nest:

-- Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule before letting you customize it.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it displays a preset schedule for you to customize as you wish.
+After you've made all your choices, that’s the schedule it will use.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and find the preset you want.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat